senderle/topic-modeling-tool/README.md

 * Extract the files into any folder and open it.
 * Double-click on the file called `TopicModelingTool.exe` to run it.

-Otherwise, you'll need to have a fairly recent version of Java; the version that came with your computer may not work, especially if your computer is a Mac.
+If you want to run the plain `.jar` file, you'll need to have a fairly recent version of Java; the version that came with your computer may not work, especially if your computer is a Mac.

-If you have a newer Mac, you probably don't have Java installed at all.
 Whatever your operating system, you can install an updated version of Java by following the instructions for your operating system [here](https://java.com/en/download/help/download_options.xml).

 ## Windows Unicode Support: